Alan Yentob: Early life

 Yentob was born into an Iraqi Jewish family in Stepney, London, the son of Flora Esther (née Khazam) and Isaac Reuben Yentob.
 Soon after he was born, his family moved to Manchester where his father was in business with his wife's family, the Khazams.
 One example of this collaboration were sales of shares in Haighton Holdings in 1951 involving his mother, father and uncle Nadji Khazam.
 Together they were involved in the UK with various other textile manufacturers plus wholesalers such as Spencer, Turner & Boldero and Jeremiah Rotherham & Co.
 The families also had dealings in South Africa with their holding company Anglo-African Investments.
 The public companies were eventually shed and a few consolidated into Dewhurst Dent, in which Alan Yentob still owned a 10% share.

 Yentob grew up in Didsbury, a suburb of Manchester and returned to London with his family when he was 12 to live in a flat on Park Lane.
 He was a boarder at the independent school King's Ely in Cambridgeshire.
-He passed his A-levels in French, English and History, getting Bs, and studied at the Sorbonne in Paris and spent a year at the University of Grenoble.
+He passed his A-levels in French, English and History, getting Bs, studied at the Sorbonne in Paris, and spent a year at the University of Grenoble.
 He went on to study Law at the University of Leeds, where he became involved in student drama.
 He graduated with a lower second class degree (2:2) in 1968.